-These Whales have been photographed and studied extensively since the 1970's, which began with the Canadian born Marine Biologist Michael Bigg, who started photographing and cataloguing I.D. photos of all three Southern Resident Pods.
+These whales have been photographed and studied extensively since the 1970's.
+The Canadian born Marine Biologist Michael Bigg started by photographing and cataloguing I.D. photos of all three Southern Resident Pods.
 Individual whales are identified by using the variability both in the shape of the dorsal fin and the area of pigmentation immediately posterior to the dorsal fin (known as the saddle patch).

 Prior to this study by Bigg, Killer Whales were feared as dangerous predators and were even shot by fisherman, which governments actually supported!
 Throughout the 1960's and early 1970's, the Southern Resident Pods were cornered near Pedder Bay and approximately 47 Killer Whales were removed from the Pods and used in displays around the world.